Sina-KH/TonCoin-Wallet-iOS-Contest/README.md

 It's **super-easy** to work with, and **super-fast** in development and building of this application.

-I've also added sub-modules as separate `.xcodeproj` files, so They are easier to maintain and we can change their build-system, easier, if required.
+I've also added sub-modules as separate `.xcodeproj` project files, so They are easier to maintain and we can change their build-system, easier, if required.